Distributed Wasserstein Barycenters via Displacement Interpolation: Proofs of results in Section

 and so $\sum_{\{p,q\}\in\Pa_{k-\ell}}W_2(\mu_p(t+1),\mu_q(t+1))<U(t)$.
 Therefore, for any length of $\Pa_{k-\ell}$, if $U(t+1)\leq \sum_{\{p,q\}\in\Pa_{k- \ell}}W_2(\mu_p(t+1),\mu_q(t+1))$, then $U(t+1)<U(t)$.
 If $U(t+1)>\sum_{\{p,q\}\in\Pa_{k- \ell}}W_2(\mu_p(t+1),\mu_q(t+1))$, then we can choose $\{\bar{k},\bar{\ell}\}\in\arg U(t+1)$ and, using the analysis just presented, obtain $\sum_{\{p,q\}\in\Pa_{\bar{k}-\bar{\ell}}}W_2(\mu_p(t+2),\mu_q(t+2))<U(t+1)$.
 If this does not imply $U(t+2)<U(t)$, we can keep iterating this procedure until, eventually, obtain $U(t+T)<U(t)$ for some $T>0$. \emph{Case 2)} $W_2(\mu_k(t),\mu_{p_1}(t))=0$.
 In this case, we do not select the edge $\{k,p_1\}$, but we consecutively check the edges along $\Pa_{k-\ell}$ starting from $\{k,p_1\}$ and look for the first $\{i^*,j^*\}\in\Pa_{k-\ell}$ such that $W_2(\mu_{i^*}(t),\mu_{j^*}(t))\neq 0$.
 We select this edge and a similar analysis to Case 1) implies that $\sum_{\{p,q\}\in\Pa_{k\to \ell}}W_2(\mu_p(t+1),\mu_q(t+1))\leq U(t)$.
 Then, we select the edge previous to $\{i^*,j^*\}$ and continue to successively select the preceding edges until reaching the first edge $\{k,p_1\}$.
 Once this edge is selected, say at time $\bar{t}$, the proof of case Case 1) let us conclude that $\sum_{\{p,q\}\in\Pa_{k-\ell}}W_2(\mu_p(\bar{t}+1),\mu_q(\bar{t}+1))<U(\bar{t})$, and we can continue the analysis of Case 1) until we have that $U(t+T)<U(\bar{t})\leq U(t)$ for some $T>0$.
 In conclusion, we proved the existence of some finite sequence of selected edges such that $U(t+T)<U(t)$ for some $T>0$.
 Moreover, we can iterate selections of such sequences to arbitrarily reduce the value of $U(t)$ after some finite time.
 Finally, claim~\ref{aux:claim_otr_2_1} follows from the fact that $\max_{i,j\in V}W_2(\mu_i(t),\mu_j(t))\leq U(t)$ and that any finite sequence of edges has a positive probability of being consecutively selected at any time $t$.

-We can now follow the same analysis as in the proof of statement~\ref{it-dis-gen-dir} of the theorem (using result~\ref{aux:claim_otr_2_1} and its proof instead of~\ref{aux:claim_3}) to conclude that results~\ref{aux:claim_otr_1} and~\ref{aux:claim_otr_22} also hold for the symmetric PaWBar algorithm.
+We can now follow the same analysis as in the proof of statement~\ref{it-dis-gen-dir} of the theorem -- using result~\ref{aux:claim_otr_2_1} and its proof instead of~\ref{aux:claim_3} -- to conclude that results~\ref{aux:claim_otr_1} and~\ref{aux:claim_otr_22} also hold for the symmetric PaWBar algorithm, after which the proof follows closely the one for statement~\ref{it-dis-gen-dir} again. \end{proof}